 4.2.1.3.1 General

-The objective of the measurement is to measure number of active UEs per QoS level for OAM performance observability.
+The objective of the measurement is to measure the number of active UEs per QoS level for OAM performance observability or for SON functions e.g., mobility load balancing.
 It is intended to be part of a calculation to determine the bitrate UEs achieve when they are active, i.e. when applications are transmitting and receiving data.
 The measurements are applicable for both non-split gNB and split gNB deployment scenario.

 4.2.1.3.2 Mean number of Active UEs in the DL per DRB per cell